-Let’s have a little fun, a little learning and a lotta “Yikes!” today with the STINK BUG:
+Let’s have a little fun, a little learning and a lotta “Yikes!” today with WHAT IS A STINK BUG:

 The Stink Bug stinks.
 Seriously.
-The Stink Bug gets its name for its ability to release a very unpleasant odor when it’s hurt or its home is threatened.
+It gets its name for its ability to release a very unpleasant odor when it’s hurt or its home is threatened.

-The good news is that the Stink Bug does not bite humans or animals and it doesn’t harm crops, but it can be quite the pest.
+The good news is that the they do not bite humans or animals and it doesn’t harm crops, but it can be quite the pest.

-The Stink Bug is a poor-flier that’s attracted to light and will aggressively join a swarm of Stink Bugs in an attempt to get inside a warm place… especially in the fall, while getting ready for winter.
+It’s also is a poor-flier that’s attracted to light and will aggressively join a swarm of them in an attempt to get inside a warm place… especially in the fall, while getting ready for winter.
 Stink Bug swarms have been known to cover entire screens, windows and doors.
 Getting rid of them if they enter your home is as easy as the vacuum cleaner.
 “Yikes!” for the Stink Bug!

-Your kids will love the Stink Bug for its name alone.
-But if you really want to get kids to remember the Stink Bug, share this little tidbit… Stink Bugs are famous in the Indigenous Mexican cuisine.
-Yes, the Stink Bug is considered delicious in recipes.
+Your kids will love the them for its name alone.
+But if you really want to get kids to remember them, share this little tidbit… Stink Bugs are famous in the Indigenous Mexican cuisine.
+Yes, the they are considered delicious in recipes.
 I’m giving this a “Double Yikes!”

-You may want to research some of these Stink Bug recipes… or maybe not!
+You may want to research some of these recipes… or maybe not!